-Over the past two years, EMBL has worked hard to lay the groundwork to become a sustainable organisation.
-In 2021, EMBL launched its first Sustainability Strategy, and since then, Brendan Rouse, Environmental Officer and Marta Rodríguez-Martínez, Sustainability Officer, have been interacting with multiple departments and teams across EMBL to develop the necessary plans to achieve EMBL's sustainability objectives, including building a strong sustainability culture.
+Over the past few years, EMBL has worked hard to lay the groundwork to become a sustainable organisation.
+In 2021, EMBL launched its first Sustainability Strategy, and since then, Brendan Rouse, Head of Sustainability and Marta Rodríguez-Martínez, Sustainability Officer, have been interacting with multiple departments and teams across EMBL to develop the necessary plans to achieve EMBL's sustainability objectives, including building a strong sustainability culture.

-"We are very excited that EMBL has begun its involvement with a sustainability program, designed specifically for labs - Laboratory Efficiency Assessment Framework (LEAF)," Rodriguez-Martinez said.
-"LEAF was developed as an online guide and self-assessment tool to encourage lab groups to become more sustainable, so we're working with group leaders to see this adopted here.
+"We are very excited about the progress EMBL has made in becoming a more sustainable organisation.
+One illustration of this is our involvement with a sustainability programme, designed specifically for labs - Laboratory Efficiency Assessment Framework (LEAF)," Rodríguez-Martínez said.
+"LEAF was developed as an online guide and self-assessment tool to encourage lab groups to become more sustainable.
+We have worked with all of our wet research and service labs and all have joined the scheme.
 By adopting sustainable research practices, the participating groups will reduce their costs, operate more efficiently, and decrease their environmental impact."